perfsonar/docs/release_candidates/4.0rc1/_sources/install_debian.txt

 *Optional Packages*

-Additionally, you may also install the toolkit security, sysctl and ntp configuration packages manually:
+Additionally, if not installing the perfsonar-toolkit bundle, you may also install the toolkit security, sysctl and ntp configuration packages manually:

   * **perfsonar-toolkit-security** containing iptables rules and fail2ban to protect your node, see :doc:`manage_security` for more details.
   * **perfsonar-toolkit-sysctl** fine tuning your host for better performance measurements, see :doc:`manage_tuning` for more details.